How to Make Paper with Seeds

 I actually like to use plain white papers for most of my seed papers.
 I like the contrast between the white of the paper and the seeds.
 Sometimes I will use a high-fiber cotton stationery or resume paper because it feels so yummy to the touch.
 But you can recycle letter or bill papers, newspaper, tissue paper, light cardboard, cards, construction paper, toilet paper, napkins, or paper towels.
 Almost any non-glossy or coated paper will do.
 Hint: Printed newsprint will give a gray look to the paper you may love.

 Step 3 – Remove Paper from Mold: When the majority of the water soaked up, gently remove the paper from your mold.
-Place it carefully on a washcloth. (image left) HINT: The paper is very fragile when wet, so handle with extra care.
+Place it carefully on a washcloth or kitchen towel. (image left) HINT: The paper is very fragile when wet, so handle with extra care.
 If the paper is still fairly damp, you can cover it with another washcloth and gently roll it with a rolling pin. (image right) Be careful!

 Optional Tag: If you have enough pulp left, you can make a gift tag.
 Just use an open cookie cutter in the desired shape.
 I usually make hearts, but could not find the cutter for some reason.
 I used a star this time, which was more tricky because of the points.
 Squeeze excess water from pulp. (image left) Make sure you press the pulp into all the areas. (image right) Let it dry in the mold and gently press it out with your finger.